BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The only mistake she found was the translation for the character name "Caselnes", that was found to be "Cazerne".
 When asking Codex about it, it innocently told me the glossary mechanism I proposed was not implemented during the translation of the 4th book.
 Do not trust your AI agents!

 Thankfully the 5th book's translation had only started and so I made sure the glossary was wired up before continuing the process.
 I might return to it and rerun the full pipeline again just to fix the 4th book haha.

+## Conclusion and ethical considerations

+Let's reflect on what we just did today.
+We were able to make a better translation of a japanese book in english, at an affordable cost, allowing more people to read it through the language barrier.
+This was made possible by using an LLM to build a pipeline around another LLM, both of them trained on countless stolen books.
+Furthermore, we used the work of a human translator to imitate his translation style without prior authorization.
+If you *should* feel conflicted about  this.

+I do not want a world where human translators are unable to live decently because their honest work no longer pays their bill when competing with LLMs.

+I do not want a world where we demonize using our technology to build bridges across cultures.
+The first step toward war is to strip your designated ennemy from their humanity, building understanding between cultures prevents that.

+We should blame the unfair society that lets translators be the victims of technological progress.
+And they are not alone, what about artists which now have to compete with image models?
+What about programmers who may have to compete soon with next generation coding agents?

+I won't pretend I know the solution to this problem.
+A Universal Basic Income (UBI) founded by some kind of AI tax could be part of a long-term solution, but people are suffering right now while the transition has not gone far enough where we could sustain that kind of UBI it seems.

+For my part, I will not be distributing copies of the new machine translation.
+I will not sell access to my pipeline either.
+But I want people to have the option to translate their own books, thus I am making the code used for this experiment freely available under a copyleft license on github [LINK].